jpaulm/javafbp/README.md

 Picking up Java-WebSocket-1.3.1.jar
 -----

 Currently this jar file is in a local repository called `repo`.
-It seems that this has to be deployed to the user's repository.
-The command I used is
+This has to be deployed to the user's repository.
+The command I used (on Windows), with the current directory set to the project directory (in GitHub) is:

-    mvn deploy:deploy-file
-    -Durl=file://C:\Users\Paul\.m2\repository\repo/
-    -Dfile=repo\org\Java-WebSocket\1.3.1\Java-WebSocket-1.3.1.jar
-    -DgroupId=org
-    -DartifactId=Java-WebSocket -Dpackaging=jar -Dversion=1.3.1
+    mvn deploy:deploy-file -Durl=file://C:\Users\%USERNAME%\.m2\repository\repo\ -Dfile=repo\org\Java-WebSocket\1.3.1\Java-WebSocket-1.3.1.jar  -DgroupId=org -DartifactId=Java-WebSocket -Dpackaging=jar -Dversion=1.3.1

 Hopefully a cleaner technique will be found soon.

 Tracing and other options
 ---

-To trace JavaFBP services and/or lock usage, set the appropriate parameter(s) in `JavaFBPProperties.xml` to `true`:
+To trace JavaFBP services and/or lock usage, set the appropriate parameter(s) in `JavaFBPProperties.xml` in the user directory to `true`:

 * `tracing`
 * `tracelocks`

+These traces will appear in the project directory under the name xxxx-fulltrace.txt, where xxxx is the name of the network being run.
+Subnets have their own trace output files.

 Two other options are also supported in the properties file:

 * `deadlocktest` (defaults to true, so you might set it to `false` if debugging)
-* `forceconsole` (used if immediate console output is required during debugging)
+* `forceconsole` (used if immediate console output is required during debugging - normally, console output is sent to a file)